Intel Comments On Alder Lake's Warping and Bending Issues, Mods Void Warranty

 - Are there any planned changes to the ILM design?
 This condition might only exist with certain versions of the ILM.
 Can you confirm that these ILM are to spec?

 - "Based on current data, we can’t attribute the IHS deflection variation to any specific vendor or socket mechanism.
-However, we are investigating any potential issues alongside our partners and customers, and we will provide further guidance on relevant solutions as appropriate." - Intel Spokesperson.
+However, we are investigating any potential issues alongside our partners and customers, and we will provide further guidance on relevant solutions as appropriate." - Intel Spokesperson to Tom's Hardware.

 - Some users report reduced thermal transfer from the deflection issue, which makes sense as it clearly impacts the ability of the IHS to mate with the cooler.
 Would Intel RMA the chip if the mating was poor enough to lead to thermal throttling?

 - "Minor IHS deflection is expected and does not cause the processor to run outside of specifications or prevent the processor from meeting published frequencies under the proper operating conditions.
-We recommend users who observe any functional issues with their processors to contact Intel Customer Service." - Intel Spokesperson.
+We recommend users who observe any functional issues with their processors to contact Intel Customer Service." - Intel Spokesperson to Tom's Hardware.

 - The chip deflection issue also impacts motherboards – as a result of the deflection on the chip, the socket ends up bending the rear of the socket, and thus the motherboard.
 This raises the possibility of damage to the traces running through the motherboard PCB, etc. Is this condition also within spec?

 - "When there’s backplate bending occurring on the motherboard, the warping is being caused by the mechanical load being placed on the motherboard to make electrical contact between the CPU and the socket.
-There’s no direct correlation between IHS deflection and backplate bending, other than they can both be caused by the mechanical socket loading." - Intel Spokesperson.
+There’s no direct correlation between IHS deflection and backplate bending, other than they can both be caused by the mechanical socket loading." - Intel Spokesperson to Tom's Hardware.

-Intel says it continues to monitor the situation, but there are no changes planned to the socket design.
-Intel also says that the Alder Lake chip deflection condition doesn't cause bending on the motherboard; instead, this is caused by the load that keeps the chip secure in the socket.
-That statement makes sense because the chip obviously doesn't cause the bending, but rather the force from the socket, but also doesn't answer the question about whether this is within spec or could cause damage, thus leaving questions about any potential long-term impact on motherboard reliability.
+Intel says it continues to monitor the situation, but there are no changes planned for the socket design.
+Intel also says that the Alder Lake chip deflection condition doesn't cause the bending on the motherboard; instead, this is caused by the load that keeps the chip secure in the socket.
+That statement makes sense because the chip obviously doesn't cause the bending, rather the force from the socket does.
+However, the statement doesn't answer the question about whether this is within spec or could cause damage, thus leaving questions about a potential long-term impact on motherboard reliability.

-Intel insists the Alder Lake deflection condition isn't a problem, but enthusiasts that want the best cooling possible obviously won't agree that poor contact with a warped processor is ideal.
-However, we do have to keep the issue in context — an extra 5C likely won't impact performance enough to be a worry for the overwhelming majority of users.
-But enthusiasts, performance addicts, and extreme overclockers are obviously more than willing to take extreme steps to claw back that extra few degrees of cooling capability.
+Intel insists the Alder Lake deflection condition isn't a problem, but enthusiasts that want the best performance and cooling possible obviously won't agree that poor contact with a warped processor, and the resultant higher temperatures, are ideal.
+We do have to keep the issue in context, an extra 5C likely won't impact performance enough to be a worry for the overwhelming majority of users, but enthusiasts, performance addicts, and extreme overclockers are obviously more than willing to take extreme steps to claw back that extra few degrees of cooling capability.

 The longer-term motherboard implications might warrant more scrutiny.
 We're following up with various vendors to see if we can learn more.